Actively Recruiting

 • Pregnant or possibly pregnant

-• Co-morbidities affecting musculoskeletal imaging, including rheumatoid arthritis, spondyloarthropathy, gout, uncontrolled diabetes, diabetic neuropathy, neuromuscular diseases, connective tissue disorders, osteoarthritis of foot or ankle, foot or ankle fractures, recent infections, familial hypercholesterolemia, neoplasms, or plantar fibromatosis
+• Co-morbidities affecting musculoskeletal imaging such as rheumatoid arthritis, spondyloarthropathy, gout, uncontrolled diabetes, diabetic neuropathy, neuromuscular diseases, connective tissue disorders, osteoarthritis, recent foot or ankle infection, familial hypercholesterolemia, neoplasms involving the foot, plantar fibromatosis

-• Control group only: Persistent or recurrent leg pain in past 6 months
+• Control group only: Persistent or recurrent leg pain in the past 6 months

-• Plantar fasciitis and Achilles tendinopathy groups only: Other heel or foot pain causes or co-occurring plantar fasciitis and Achilles tendinopathy (for Achilles group)
+• Plantar fasciitis and Achilles tendinopathy groups only: Other sources of heel or foot pain or co-occurring plantar fasciitis and Achilles tendinopathy (for Achilles tendinopathy group)

 AI-Screening